rewasa/codebuff/backend/knowledge.md

 This architecture prevents infinite loops while allowing productive work to continue, and ensures the client maintains control over the conversation flow.

-## Claude Integration
+## AI Provider Integration

-The backend integrates with the Claude AI model to process user inputs and generate code changes.
-Important aspects include:
+The backend integrates with multiple AI models to process user inputs and generate code changes:

+### Claude Integration
 - **Streaming Responses**: Responses from Claude are streamed in real-time to the client.
 - **Tool Calls**: The AI can make tool calls (e.g., reading files) during its processing.
 - **File Change Management**: The backend processes AI-suggested file changes and applies them to the project.

+### Groq Integration
+- **Simple Implementation**: Keep Groq integration minimal and focused on core functionality.
+- **No Streaming**: Groq API is used with basic completion calls rather than streaming.
+- **Provider-Specific Design**: Implement only features that match Groq's capabilities rather than copying OpenAI/Claude patterns.
+- **Model Selection**: Use llama70 (llama-3.3-70b-versatile) model for Groq API calls.
+- **API Differences**:
+  - No streaming support unlike OpenAI/Claude
+  - Simpler completion interface without advanced features
+  - Use promptGroq instead of promptOpenAI for API calls
+  - Does not support continuation-based responses

 ## File Management